Business Contract Attorney · California

 Contract drafting and review for every business relationship.

-Partnership & Operating Agreements
+Founder & Co-Founder Agreements

 Brand Deal & Creator Contracts

-Service & Vendor Agreements
+Independent Contractor & Vendor Agreements

 Common Questions